 Features: camping close to Neurum Creek in an enclosed forest setting.

 Location: off Neurum Creek Road, about 6.3km from the southern access to the park (Sellin Road, via The Gantry) and about 13.5km from the northern access to the park (Woodford end).

-- See the Mount Mee forest trail and drive map for the camping area location.
+- See the Mount Mee forest drives and trails map for the camping area location.

 - Neurum Creek camping area map

-Access: not suitable for trailers, caravans or campervans.
+Access: not suitable for two-wheel-drive (2WD), trailers, caravans or campervans.
 Four-wheel-drive vehicles are recommended.

 Number of sites: 13 numbered sites.
 Maximum of 6 people per site.

-Camp sites are suitable for: tent camping beside your car and walk-in camping.
+Camp sites are suitable for: 4WD camper trailers, tent camping beside your vehicle and walk-in camping.